French Mortgage Factsheet and FAQ

 • French banks lend to non-EU nationals, though with stricter conditions.

-• Typical down payment: 20–30% minimum.
+• Typical down payment: 20–30% minimum (see deposit and LTV expectations in France).

 Mortgage Types: